Kingdom of Rwanda

-The Kingdom of Rwanda was a kingdom in East Africa which grew to be ruled by a Tutsi monarchy.
-It was one of the oldest and the most centralized kingdom in the Central and East Africa region.
+The Kingdom of Rwanda (also known as the Nyiginya Kingdom or Nyginya Dynasty) was a Bantu kingdom in modern-day Rwanda, which grew to be ruled by a Tutsi monarchy.
+It was one of the most centralized kingdoms in Central and East Africa.
 It was later annexed under German and Belgian colonial rule while retaining some of its autonomy.
 The Tutsi monarchy was abolished in 1961 after ethnic violence erupted between the Hutu and the Tutsi during the Rwandan Revolution which started in 1959.
 After a 1961 referendum, Rwanda became a Hutu-dominated republic and received its independence from Belgium in 1962.